Q. Before you started writing mysteries, what did you do?

-A. Well, you could say I'm a half Forest Ranger.
-I love the outdoors and took classes such as Forestry 101.
-However, I went on to work in the magical land of libraries instead (I also love books).
+A. Well, you could say I'm a half Park Ranger.
+I love the outdoors and took classes, such as Forestry 101, with the idea of a career in the National Park Service.
+However, I went on to work and volunteer in libraries instead (I'm also a big fan of books!).

 As a child, the only passport she needed came from her local library.
 A book could turn into a sailing ship bound for Treasure Island or a wardrobe showing the way to Narnia.